htcondor/htcondor/docs/version-history/introduction-version-history.rst

 ------------------------------

-Only people who are interested in the latest research, new features that haven’t been fully tested, etc, should download the development version, denoted with an odd number in the second digit of the version string.
+Only people who are interested in the latest research, new features that haven't been fully tested, etc, should download the development version, denoted with an odd number in the second digit of the version string.
 We will make a best effort to ensure that the development series will work, but we make no guarantees.